ljssgithub/Portfolio/README.md

 How to run the tests

-	To run mobile tests go to C:\Portfolio\Mobile\Tests\LoginTestsMobile.robot open up a terminal and type: robot LoginTestsMobile.robot
-	To run web tests go to C:\Portfolio\Web\Tests\LoginTests.robot open up a terminal and type: robot LoginTests.robot Go to browserstack to see a video of the test execution.
+	To run mobile tests go to C:\Portfolio\Mobile\Tests open up a terminal and type: robot LoginTestsMobile.robot To run web tests go to C:\Portfolio\Web\Tests open up a terminal and type: robot LoginTests.robot To run web tests go to C:\Portfolio\API\Tests open up a terminal and type: robot APITesting.robot Go to browserstack to see a video of the test execution(WEB, API).
 In Results folder you can see a report.